Frode-Henrol/Tank_game/README.md

 ## Map Maker Guidelines

 > ⚠️ The map maker is a basic tool and not foolproof.
-Please follow these guidelines to avoid issues:
+Please follow these guidelines to avoid issues: (not fixed yet)

 - Draw **polygons clockwise** to ensure proper collision detection.
 - Avoid polygons with **fewer than 3 points** — this will crash the game.